 Had I not overheard what she said, I would never have believed it.
 The first betrayal I heard with my own ears!
 Next, folks started telling me the stuff.
 Ugh.

-It hurt so much I almost cried.
+It hurt so much that I almost cried.
 Right there, in that moment, I almost bawled like a second grader facing “meanys” on an elementary school playground.

 “Surely, she didn’t mean that.”
 I rationalized in my mind.